Blackmagic Design Technology

 This is the second generation of the well regarded URSA Mini Pro and is very similar in design.
 The differences come from the inside, with a new Super 35mm 4.6K sensor and 15 stops of dynamic range.
 The headline feature of this camera is that you can shoot up to 300 frames per second in full HD Blackmagic RAW and up to 120 in 4.6K.

 A perfect companion to the G2 is the Blackmagic Pocket Cinema Camera 4k, announced in April 2018, the camera is still in very high demand.
-The popularity of this camera is down to the fact that it is a very reasonable price at £945 ex.
-VAT and has some great specs.
+The popularity of this camera is down to the fact that it is a very reasonably price at £945 ex.
+VAT and has some impressive specs.
 The Pocket features a 4/3 sensor, a reported 13 sports of dynamic range, up to 25,600 dual ISO at 400 and 3200, mini XLR port, full size HDMI, build-in LUTS, allows recording to external SSD and the ability to shoot 4k 60p in BRAW.

 If you aren’t too familiar with Blackmagic RAW (BRAW) then this video from Blackmagic explains it well: